MLWave/Black-Boxxy/readme.md

 ## XGBoost Decision Paths

+See `eli.py`.
 We use ELI5 library to provide explainations for XGBoost models and model predictions.
-This replicates to a large degree the excellent post [Interpreting Decision Trees and Random Forests](http://engineering.pivotal.io/post/interpreting-decision-trees-and-random-forests/) by Greg Tam for gradient boosted decision trees.
+This replicates to a large degree the excellent post [Interpreting Decision Trees and Random Forests](http://engineering.pivotal.io/post/interpreting-decision-trees-and-random-forests/) by Greg Tam and extends it to gradient boosted decision trees.

 ### Model Explanations